Why I Quit Craft Shows & What I’d do Differently

 Way too much time was spent making products for craft shows and not enough on other little details.

 In the beginning, when it came to craft show prep, all I worried about was making stock.
-A few days before, I would look around the house for items that could work as display fixtures and piled them together.
+A few days before, I would look around the house for items that could work as display fixtures and pile them together.
 Signage was quickly typed up on my computer, printed, and placed in dollar store picture frames.
 Price tags were handwritten with whichever pen was handy and attached with leftover pieces of ribbon.

 Actually, the main problem was: back then, I didn’t even have a brand.

-I always chose colorful fabrics and fun prints for my handbags but the elements of my display did not play up their bold, fun look or work with them.
+I always chose colorful fabrics and fun prints for my handbags, but the elements of my display did not play up their bold, fun look or work with them.

 Not only did my display elements lack branding, but they also clashed with my products.